trumant/gemara/README.md

 Activities in the Policy layer provide risk-informed governance rules tailored to an organization.
 Policies are the rules that organizations put in place to govern their information systems.
 They are typically informed by risks or based on best practices and industry standards.

-Layer 3 Policies are typically developed by an organization for its own purposes.
+Layer 3 controls are typically developed by an organization for its own purposes, to compile into organizational policies.
 Policies cannot be properly developed without consideration for organization-specific risk appetite and risk-acceptance.
 These should be used as a starting point for Layer 4 assessments.

-### Layer 4: Assessment
+### Layer 4: Evaluation

-Activities in the Assessment layer provide inspection of code, configurations, and deployments.
+Activities in the Evaluation layer provide inspection of code, configurations, and deployments.

-Assessments may be built based on Layer 2 controls and/or Layer 3 Policies.
-While automated assessments are often developed by vendors or industry groups, proper assessments should be able to ingest organizational policies to custom-tailor the assessment to the needs of the compliance program.
+Evaluation activities may be built based on outputs from Layers 2 or 3.
+While automated assessments are often developed by vendors or industry groups, proper evaluation should also be able to ingest organizational policies to custom-tailor the assessment to the needs of the compliance program.

 ### Layer 5: Enforcement